osianedwards/osian_tinytapeout/docs/info.md

 Explain how to use your project

+Put all input to 0, to get an O or 0 digit.

 ## External hardware

 List external hardware used in your project (e.g. PMOD, LED display, etc), if any